hortonworks-gallery/hdp22-twitter-demo/README.md

 #### Option 2: Setup demo via scripts on vanilla HDP 2.3 sandbox

 These setup steps are only needed first time and may take upto 30min to execute (depending on your internet connection)
+  - While waiting on any step, if you don't already have Twitter credentials, follow steps here

 - Download HDP 2.3 sandbox VM image file (Sandbox_HDP_2.3_VMWare.ova) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)
 - Import the ova into VMWare Fusion and allocate at least 4cpus and 8GB RAM (its preferable to increase to 9.6GB+ RAM) and start the VM